triggerdotdev/trigger.dev/README.md

 ## In your codebase

-Create Jobs where they belong: in your codebase.
-Version control, localhost, test, review, and deploy like you're already used to.
+Create jobs where they belong: in your codebase.
+Version control, localhost, test, review, and deploy, just as you're used to.

 ## Secure by design